wangjingsha/nexent/doc/docs/en/sdk/core/tools.md

 - **Error Prompts**: Provide clear error messages and solution suggestions
 - **Parameter Validation**: Validate parameter validity before execution

-## Important Notes
+## ⚠️ Important Notes

 1. **Version Compatibility**: Ensure tools are compatible with different versions of dependency libraries
-2. **Resource Cleanup**: Release network connections, file handles, and other resources promptly
+2. **Resource Cleanup**: Release network connections, file handles and other resources in time
-3. **Log Levels**: Set appropriate log levels to avoid excessive debug information
+3. **Log Level**: Set log levels reasonably to avoid too much debug information
-4. **Configuration Management**: Support configuring key parameters through environment variables
+4. **Configuration Management**: Support configuration of key parameters through environment variables
 5. **Error Recovery**: Provide error recovery mechanisms when possible

 By following these guidelines, you can ensure that newly developed tools maintain consistency with existing tools and have good maintainability and extensibility.